Christian Names for Girls Starting with A

 Apphia appears in Philemon 1:2 and should be presented with caution because the text gives brief biographical detail.

 Achsah, Adah, Atarah, Azubah, and Abijah or Abiah.
-Best label: biblical names.
+Achsah and the others each sit somewhere in the pages of scripture.

-These names have textual anchors, but several references are brief, genealogical, or context-heavy, so the profile should stay proportionate.
+These names have textual anchors, but several references are brief, genealogical, or context-heavy, so the discussion stays proportionate.

 The root is older than Christianity, but the Christian naming layer comes through martyr reception.